dartmouth-cs52-20X/lab1-landingpage-jeremy-washam/README.md

 ![Screenshot](resources/inspiration.png)

-With that in mind, I built a landing page for an email service called NAMASTE.
+With that in mind, I built a landing page for an email service called NAMASTE based on the tweet.
 Most of the elements were the same as or similar to the Hey.com landing page.
 I changed some of the names in the navbar ("The Dharma" instead of "Manifesto"), and I also rewrote most of the text on the main page, although the structure and some of the phrases are similar.

 I'm really happy with how similar I was able to get the page to look.
 I think the hover effects and gradient buttons look great, and I especially like the gradient hover effect on the footer links.